The Bishops Fee, Leicester: Origins

 The origins of the Bishops Fee are shady.
 Historians until the 20th century assumed that the estate was granted by one of the Mercian kings sometime between 679, when the Bishopric of Leicester was created for Cuthwine, and 874, when Ceobred the last Bishop fled to Dorchester.
 It is also possible that the estate was granted by Ethelfleda or an English king to the exiled Bishopric of Leicester and Lindsey which had been combined with Dorchester following the Danish invasion sometime after the Saxon reconquest of 918.
 However, the Victoria County History notes there is no surviving record of a pre Norman grant.
 It is therefore entirely possible that the Bishops Fee was granted during the division of land after the Norman conquest when the Bishopric of Dorchester, the combined sees of Leicester, Lindsey, and Dorchester, was transferred to Lincoln in 1072 by Bishop Remigius de Fécamp.
-Whenever it was granted it appears clearly in its entirety in Doomsday in 1086.
+Whenever it was granted it appears clearly in its entirety in Domesday Book in 1086.